Anvar Saidenov

-Anvar Saidenov (Ánýar Ǵalımollauly Sáıdenov, born September 19, 1960) is a financier and banker who held high political positions in Kazakhstan.
+Anvar Galymullayevich Saidenov (Әнуар Ғалымоллаұлы Сәйденов, born 19 September 1960) is a Kazakh financier, banker, and politician.

-Saidenoc is an economist, and holds a master's degree in economics and finance.
-He speaks Kazakh, Russian and English.
+Saidenov is an economist, and holds a master's degree in economics and finance.
+He speaks Kazakh, Russian, and English.
 He was the chairman of the National Bank of Kazakhstan from 2004 to 2009.

 In May 2022, he headed the board of directors of Alfa-Bank in the Republic of Kazakhstan.

 Biography

 Anvar Saidenov was born on September 19, 1960, in Moscow;

 In 1982, he graduated with honours in Economics from M.V.
 Lomonosov Moscow State University, having qualified as economist and political economy teacher;

 In 1990, he defended his Ph.D.
 Thesis in Economics at Moscow State University;

 In 1994, he graduated from the University of London with the degree of MSc in Financial Economics;

 Since 1993, he has worked in financial structures;

 In 1995-1996 – Special Officer of EBRD in London;

 In 1996-1998 – Deputy Chairman of the National Bank of the Republic of Kazakhstan;

 In 1998-1999 – Executive Director of the State Investment Committee of the Republic of Kazakhstan;

 From January to August 1999 – Chairman of the Investment Agency of the Republic of Kazakhstan;

 In 1999-2000 – Vice Minister of Finance of the Republic of Kazakhstan;

 In 2000-2002 – chairman of the Board of Halyk Savings Bank of Kazakhstan OJSC;

 From June 2002 – Deputy Chairman of the National Bank of the Republic of Kazakhstan;

 From January 2004 – Acting Chairman of the National Bank of the Republic of Kazakhstan;

 On January 26, 2004 – appointed as the Chairman of the National Bank of the Republic of Kazakhstan;

 From March 11, 2009 – chairman of the Board of BTA Bank and Member of the Board of Directors of BTA Bank;

 From August 15, 2011 – chairman of the Board of Directors of BTA Bank and Member of the Board of Directors of BTA Bank;

 From December 4, 2012, to November 1, 2018 – Independent Director of Bank RBK JSC;

 From January 11, 2016, to April 20, 2016 – chairman of the Board of Directors of Almaty International Airport JSC;

 Since October 24, 2018 – Member of the Board of Directors - Independent Director of the Development Bank of Kazakhstan.

 Since April 30, 2019 — Member of the Board of Directors, Independent Director of Bank CenterCredit.

 From May 13, 2022 – chairman of the Board of Directors of Subsidiary Bank Alfa-Bank JSC in the Republic of Kazakhstan;